brianlieberman/Scripts/README.md

 -changeDevice.sh
-Uses 'expect' to spawn a telnet session to the vitrual panel and reconfigured the virtual panel to the desired room the user selected.
+Uses 'expect' to spawn a telnet session to the vitrual panel and reconfigure the virtual panel to the desired room the user selected.